accelazh/accelazh.github.io/_posts/2016-05-17-A-Summary-Of-Openstack-Austin-Summit.md

 And, usually each release of Openstack will have a release note that summarize major changes (e.g. [Kilo's](https://wiki.openstack.org/wiki/ReleaseNotes/Kilo)).
 They are very useful.
 But on Mitaka, [release note](http://releases.openstack.org/mitaka/index.html) is re-organized by projects.
 They are not as informative as before, but I think still very useful to grasp the lastest updates.

-Finally, if you are really interested in the feature & development progress of each Openstack component, I think however checkout the blueprint status on Launchpad is the best way (and checkout the dev maillist).
+Finally, if you are really interested in the feature & development progress of each Openstack component, I think however checkout the blueprint status on Launchpad ([example](https://blueprints.launchpad.net/cinder/newton)) is the best way (and checkout the [dev maillist](https://wiki.openstack.org/wiki/Mailing_Lists#Future_Development)).